Cutoff for mixtures of permuted Markov chains: reversible case: Models and main results

 \subsection{Proof outline}

+We now give a brief outline of the proof, emphasizing on arguments that required special care compared to previous works and in particular where reversibility is used.
+There are three occasions where reversibility is used, however there is only one place where this is crucial, the \emph{analysis on the quasi-tree} explained below.

-\paragraph{Knowledge of the invariant measure:} as our model is reversible, the electrical network analogy provides an expression for the invariant measure.
+\paragraph*{Knowledge of the invariant measure} As a first but non-essential consequence of reversibility, the electrical network analogy provides an expression for the invariant measure.
 Indeed we can infer from \eqref{eq:conductances} that

 is an invariant probability measure.
 From the boundedness Assumptions \ref{hyp:bdd_delta}, \ref{hyp:bdd_p} we immediately see this implies $\pi(x) = \Theta(1/n)$ for all $x \in [n]$.
 In general, this knowledge about the invariant measure is sufficient to make a lot of arguments much simpler.
 We will for instance use it in the proof of the lower bound of Theorem \ref{thm:reversible}.
-However as mentionned after Theorem \ref{thm:reversible}, most of our arguments do not require reversibility and thus will not use this knowledge about the invariant measure.
+However as mentioned after Theorem \ref{thm:reversible} most of our arguments, in particular those for the upper bound, do not require reversibility and thus will not use this knowledge about the invariant measure.
 Instead, we follow the strategy used in \cite{bordenave2018random,bordenave2019cutoff} of proving convergence towards an approximate invariant measure $\hat{\pi}$.
-Letting $\scP$ be the transition matrix of the chain studied, if $\TV{\scP^{t}(x, \cdot) - \hat{\pi}} \leq \e$ holds uniformly in $x$ for a given time $t$, then the invariance property implies that a true invariant measure $\pi$ satisfies automatically $\TV{\pi - \hat{\pi}} \leq \e$, establishing in particular the uniqueness of the invariant measure.
+Letting $\scP$ be the transition matrix of the chain studied, if $\TV{\scP^{t}(x, \cdot) - \hat{\pi}} \leq \e$ holds uniformly in $x$ for a given time $t$, then the invariance property implies that a true invariant measure $\pi$ automatically satisfies $\TV{\pi - \hat{\pi}} \leq \e$, establishing in particular the uniqueness of the invariant measure.